sahooananya/imprint-flashcard/README.md

 ---
 ## Updates comming up next--->

-- Optional user accounts with cloud sync
+- User accounts with cloud sync
 - Better document parsing — chunk by section, detect headings and structure
 - Topic-level card generation — pick which section to generate from
 - Review heatmap and time-per-card analytics